amasloub/rxOS/docs/source/boot.rst

    - 7: 1024MB application data partition
    - 8: remaining unallocated space

-2. The extra partitions are mounted to:
+2. The logical partitions are mounted:

    - partition 5 to ``/mnt/config``
    - partition 6 to ``/mnt/cache``